mchenggit/kabanero-event/architecture/README.md

 - Updates to the parameters requires updating two places:
   - First, update the collection and create a new pointer
   - Second, update the source repository with the new pointer.
-- Old pointers have to remain valid after reversion.
+- Old pointers have to be valid before performing reversion.

 The third option is to store the parameters outside of the source repository with additional bookkeeping to identify which parameters are suitable for which branches/commits of the source repository.
 This option bypasses using the source repository to maintain history, is the most difficult to implement, but has the advantage of isolating the management of the parameters outside of the source repository.

 The recommendation is to store the parameters with the source repository until there is a strong requirement for isolation.
-Existing CI/CD tools such as Travis, Jenkins, Gitlab, Azure Pipelines store configuration within the source repository.

 ### Discussion on Forked Repository

 When a repository is forked, strategy parameters are forked as well.
 These parameters are not applicable to the forked repository.
-If code changes in the forked repository only run through unit tests in the developer environment, then is not an issue.
-After unit testing, a pull request back to the original repository may be used, and it works the same way as a pull request from a branch in the source repository.
+If code in the forked repository are only unit tested, then is not an issue.
+After unit testing, a pull request back to the original repository may be used, and it works the same way as any other pull request.

 If the requirement is to run separate strategies for the forked repository, then it can be done as follows:
 - A new web hook listener is created for the forked repository.
 - New strategy parameters are created for the forked repository, stored in a non-default location to not conflict with the original.
 - PullRequests may:
    - cherry-pick only those commits related to source code changes, or
-   - include strategy parameters  changes at non-default location if the owner of original repository allows it.
-This reduces the overhead of having to cherry-pick commits commits.
+   - include strategy parameters at non-default location if the owner of original repository allows it.
+This reduces the overhead of having to cherry-pick commits.

 ### Discussion on Semantic Versioning